msupply-foundation/msupply_docs/content/docs/programs/r-and-r-forms.md

 ![Store preference](/docs/programs/images/program_pref.png)

-Report and Requisition (R&R) are used to manage t
+Report and Requisition (R&R) Forms are used to report on item usage and request stock from suppliers.
+The R&R form is a tool to help you manage your stock levels and ensure that you have enough stock on hand to meet the needs of your patients.

 ## R&R Forms - List View